-^{} A serious or incapacitating injury is defined as: Any injury, other than a fatal injury, which prevents the injured person from walking, driving or normally continuing the activities the person was capable of performing before the injury occurred.
-Often defined as "needing help from the scene."
+^{} An incapacitating injury defined as: Any injury, other than a fatal injury, which prevents the injured person from walking, driving or normally continuing the activities the person was capable of performing before the injury occurred.
+This is often defined as "needing help from the scene."

-Hawaii's goal is to decrease serious traffic injuries 5% from the 2003-2007 calendar base year average of 435 to 413 by December 31, 2010.
+Hawaii's goal is to decrease serious traffic injuries 5% from the 2003-2007 calendar base year average of 435 to 413 by December 31, 2011.